steelcake/cherry/README.md

 - Lint the code with `uv run ruff check`
 - Run type checks with `uv run pyright`

+Core libraries we use for ingesting/decoding/validating/transforming blockchain data are implemented in [cherry-core](https://github.com/steelcake/cherry-core) repo.

 ## License

 Licensed under either of